 At St Mary's we are proud to be a healthy school which means we are constantly working to promote the health and well-being of our entire school community.

-Our meals are catered by Alliance In Partnership and in line with Government Policy we have a total commitment to being a healthy school.
+Our meals are provided by The Golden Cross Inn and in line with Government Policy we have a total commitment to being a healthy school.
 Meals are catered for in our main Hall starting at 11:50am for Reception class, 12:00pm for Key Stage 1 classes and then 12:20pm for Key Stage 2 classes.

 Cooked school lunches are available each day for children whose parents wish them to have one.

-Children opting for school meals have a options of a meat choice, vegetarian or a jacket potato.
+Children opting for school meals have options of a meat choice or vegetarian.
 Dessert is offered every day and jugs of water are always available for the pupils.
-The menu is changed every 3 weeks.
+The menu is changed every week.
 Please see a copy of the menu below.
 If you require a printed version, please come and collect one from the office.

 If your child is attending school for the first time, or you would like your child to start having school dinners, then please contact the school office to let us know.

 We encourage our children to eat a healthy packed lunch.
-Sweets, fizzy drinks and chocolate bars should not be included in packed lunches.
+Foods containing nuts, sweets, fizzy drinks and chocolate bars should not be included in packed lunches.
 Please see our guide to a healthy lunch box below.
 Packed lunches should always be labelled clearly with your child's name.

 Universal Infant Free School Meals